For a world that works for everyone

 Community partnership and pro-bono works policy

-We are happy to partner with local community organizations to provide discounted Micro-Revolution Academy programs or personal narratives makeover group workshops, provided that they provide a venue, do their own promotion, and guarantee a minimum attendance.
+We are happy to partner with local community organizations to provide discounted Creative Liberation Lab programs or Personal Narratives Studio group workshops, provided that they provide a venue, do their own promotion, and guarantee a minimum attendance.